Heads up, Empowered Shoppers, we’re a participant in affiliate marketing programs. For more information, see our disclosure here.

 4. Blocks, Blocks, Blocks!

 There’s a reason blocks are classic.
 I have a nice set of blocks for my toddlers and they are constantly impressing me with their building creativity.
-They will build “cake,” castles, towers, dominos, ball courses, etc.
+They will build “cakes,” castles, towers, dominos, ball courses, etc.

 However, it took me a while to find a big block set that I liked.
-I tried to buy a couple sets that seemed like they would be a good size, but always ended up being way smaller than what I wanted.
+I tried to buy a couple of sets that seemed like they would be a good size, but always ended up being way smaller than what I wanted.

 Pro tip: I couldn’t find very many large and colorful unit block sets.
-The colorful blocks are usually the smaller sized blocks.
+The colorful blocks are usually the smaller-sized blocks.
 However, if you’re a little bit crafty, you can always buy some paint to add color to the big, natural wood unit blocks yourself.

 5. Marble Runs